GalacticExchange/pretrained/README.md

 # Pretrained

 The most complete and frequently updated list of pretrained top-performing models.
 Tensorflow, Theano and others.

+Want to add your model?
+File an issue, and we will add it.

 ## Image recognition